What Alaskans Wear When Fishing From Boats

 Rain Jackets for Fishing Charters

 Alaskans wear PVC rain jackets because they are warm, waterproof, windproof, and recover from fish slime, fish smell, and ocean spray far better than cloth rain gear.
-After a fishing charter, you probably won’t want to hike in the Alaska wilderness wearing your expensive GORE-TEX jacket — fish scent can linger in fabric and attract bears.
+Renting gear will prevent the fish scent from lingering in fabrics and attracting bears.

 Rain Pants for Fishing Charters